Senicide: Forms of senicide

 In senio-euthanasia or involuntary euthanasia, the old person is actively killed by strangulation, drowning, stabbing, by a club, shooting, submersion in an oil-bath, being pushed or forced to jump from a cliff, hypo- or hypermedication, and other methods.
 Senio-euthanasia might also occur passively by omission and termination of treatment as well as neglect by abandonment until death.
 In some cases, senicide progresses slowly through a long period of social death.
 This situation in today’s old age homes is frequently referred to as “granny dumping”.
 An old person may altruistically use either an active or passive method to end his life like throwing under a train or poisoning, or he dies a silent-passive death by laying down in the savannah or a cavern e.g. - dying a psychogenic death.
 The old person may also voluntarily refuse all food and fluids (VRFF) - also voluntarily stop eating and drinking (VSED).
 This ends in terminal dehydration. Émile Durkheim described the type of psychogenic death as fatalistic suicide.
 VRFF was already known by the Greeks and Romans in antiquity as a highly distinctive method to end life, the autothanasia.
 The Greeks called the method of stopping voluntarily all food and fluids kartería (endurance), the Romans inedia (no food), (Hooff, 1990).

-Heroic death

-An especially distinctive and altruistic form of sacrificial death or suicide is called “heroic death” and is known from antiquity (Hooff, 2004).
-A hero risks his life in noble deeds of bravery.
-Eventually he kills himself for others or for a higher goal.